 Supplement and Supporting Data (SSD)

-Supplement and supporting data (SSD) will be published and uploaded as a linkable file in the online version of the article.
+Supplement and supporting data (SSD) will be published and uploaded as a likable file in the online version of the article.
 The supplementary data should be cited in the manuscript as following examples:

 (Fig. 1S) or (Table.
 1S).
 S stands for supplementary.
-Or for more details illustrations of the process see supplementary material.
+For more details illustrations of the process, see supplementary material.

 SSD is mentioned in the article text and published online in its original format, along with the article.
 SSD will undergo peer review with the rest of the manuscript, but will not be copy-edited or changed from its original format.
 It must be relevant, but not integral to the paper.
 It may contain additional tables, data sets, figures, movie files, audio clips, 3D structures, and other related nonessential multimedia files.
 Like the manuscript accompanying it, it should be original and not previously published.
 If previously published, it must be submitted with the necessary permissions.